 Joe R. Lansdale is the multi-award winning author of thirty novels and over two hundred short stories, articles and essays.
 He has written screenplays, teleplays, comic book scripts, and occasionally teaches creative writing and screenplay writing at Stephen F. Austin State University.
 He has received The Edgar Award, The Grinzani Prize for Literature, seven Bram Stoker Awards, and many others.

-His stories Bubba Ho-Tep and Incident On and Off a Mountain Road were both filmed.
+His stories Bubba Ho-Tep, Incident On and Off a Mountain Road, and Cold in July were all made into films.
 He is the founder of the martial arts system Shen Chuan, and has been in the International Martial Arts Hall of Fame four times.
 He lives in East Texas with his wife, Karen.

 Visit Joe R. Lansdale HERE